vand3rlinden/vand3rlinden.github.io/content/post/mdo-configuration-summary.md

 ### 4: Use custom release request quarantine policies (instead of self-release)
 - [Quarantine policies](https://vand3rlinden.com/post/mdo-quarantine-policies/)
-	- If you are not using Preset Policies, you can create a quarantine policy to customize the user experience for quarantined messages.
+	- If you are **not** using Preset Security Policies, you can create a quarantine policy to customize the user experience for quarantined messages.
 Quarantine policies give you more control over the quarantine for your end users and allow you to decide which quarantined items they are allowed to release.

 ### 5: Hardening Microsoft Defender for Office 365's DKIM and DMARC configuration
 - [Hardening DKIM and DMARC configuration](https://vand3rlinden.com/post/mdo-hardening-dkim-dmarc-config/)